storj/docs/src/pages/dcs/how-tos/migrate-from-wasabi-to-storj/index.md

 slug: how-tos/migrate-from-wasabi-to-storj
 description: Learn how to smoothly migrate from Wasabi to Storj using the rclone tool.
 Our comprehensive guide offers step-by-step instructions to securely transfer your data between these cloud storage providers, ensuring data integrity and cost-efficiency.
 createdAt: 2023-06-30T18:08:04.938Z
-updatedAt: 2023-07-05T21:42:02.125Z
+updatedAt: 2023-07-20T21:29:46.774Z
 docId: FQTEKVgNNJBpZwe2hT7LH
 pageTitle: How to migrate from Wasabi to Storj
-description: Learn how to smoothly migrate from Wasabi to Storj using the rclone tool.
-Our comprehensive guide offers step-by-step instructions to securely transfer your data between these cloud storage providers, ensuring data integrity and cost-efficiency.
 ---

 This article will discuss the migration process from Wasabi to Storj using the rclone tool, a command-line program to manage files on cloud storage.

-For a cost comparision between Wasabi and Storj see <https://www.storj.io/landing/wasabi-comparison>.
+For a cost comparison between Wasabi and Storj, see <https://www.storj.io/landing/wasabi-comparison>.

 ## Prerequisites

 Before starting the migration process, you'll need to have the following:

-1. Access to both your Wasabi and Storj accounts.
+1. Access to both your Wasabi and Storj accounts.&#x20;
+    *   Navigate to <https://us1.storj.io/signup?partner=rclone> to sign up or log in to an existing Storj account.

 2. Installed and configured rclone on your machine.